Temple Beth Israel hosts May Shabbat dinner | Longboat Key | Your Observer

 More than 70 members and guests attended the social dinner.

-Summer is fast approaching, and the snowbirds are flying north, but there are still plenty of people around Temple Beth Israel to celebrate Shabbat.
+Summer is fast approaching and the snowbirds are flying north, but there are still plenty of people around Temple Beth Israel to celebrate Shabbat together.
 The temple hosted a dinner before services on April 13.

 Attendees came to the temple for a social dinner and to catch up with friends.
 About 70 people attended, which is more than normal at this time of year.
 More residents are staying longer into the summer, so the temple decided to host another Shabbat dinner during the season.